ga4gh/data-security/AAI/AAIConnectProfile.md

 -   `aud`: OPTIONAL.

--   `<ga4gh-spec-claims>`: OPTIONAL.
+-   `<ga4gh-visa-claims>`: OPTIONAL.
 GA4GH Claims are generally included as
-    part of one or more GA4GH standard specifications based on the scopes provided.
+    specified by the GA4GH Passport specification based on the Passport-Scoped Access Token's scope provided.
 Even when requested by the appropriate scopes, these GA4GH Claims may not be included in the response for various reasons, such as if the user does not have any GA4GH Claims.
 See [Authorization/Claims](#authorizationclaims) for an example of a GA4GH Claim.